ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

   ![](assets/toggle_recording_3.png)

-#### How do I set shortcuts for starting the current script in the GOM host ?
+#### How do I set shortcuts for starting the current script in the ZEISS INSPECT host ?

 * See above for the general process.
 * The relevant commands here are: